wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    secured and when a Negative Trust Anchor is removed.
 In addition, a Negative Trust Anchor may be put in place by DNS recursive resolver operators without the knowledge of the authoritative domain administrator for a given domain name.
+However, attempts SHOULD be made to contact and inform the domain administrator prior to putting the NTA in place.

    End users of a DNS recursive resolver or other people may wonder why a domain that fails DNSSEC validation resolves with a supposedly